Polish anti-religious campaign: Policy of isolation

-"Patriot Priests"
+"Patriot priests"

-A notable feature of the antireligious campaign in Poland included "Patriot Priests" who opposed the Church hierarchy and supported Communism.
-They were rewarded, and even sometimes allowed to travel to Rome.
-Some of them had experienced prison camps; some had been chaplains to the Red Army during World War II.
-The bishops often let them remain at their posts, although they were commonly ostracized by the laity; these priests failed to achieve much popular support.
-The state supported priests who collaborated with them; the remainder of the clergy was accused of reactionary activities, lack of solidarity with the nation and conspiracy with the Vatican.
+A notable feature of the antireligious campaign in Poland included "patriot priests" who opposed the Church hierarchy and supported communism.
+These priests were rewarded and sometimes allowed to travel to Rome.
+Some had experienced prison camps; some had been chaplains for the Red Army during World War II.
+Bishops often let these priests remain in their posts, though they were commonly ostracized by the laity; these priests failed to achieve much popular support.
+The state supported priests who collaborated with it; the remainder of the clergy was accused of reactionary activities, a lack of solidarity with the nation, and conspiracy with the Vatican.

-The government achieved some success in these efforts; an estimated 1,700 out of 11,000 priests in Poland had attended conferences of the "progressives" by 1955.
-In 1949 the President of Communist Poland, Bolesław Bierut, held a reception at the Belweder Palace in Warsaw for priests who were participating in a conference held by the Union of Fighters for Freedom and Democracy (ZBoWiD).
-At the conference some of the priests told Bierut that a lack of agreement between the hierarchy and the government made the work of clergy difficult.
-Bierut blamed this problem on the hierarchy: "the unfavourable attitude of higher Church authorities toward the People's state...
-In many cases one can hear from priests...words which are often simply criminal, anti-state."
-Bierut gave cooperative priests privileges including vacations, financial support, tax exemption and protection from punishments under canon law (which were not forbidden by the state).
+The government achieved some success in these efforts: an estimated 1,700 out of 11,000 priests in Poland had attended conferences of the "progressives" by 1955.
+In 1949, Bolesław Bierut held a reception at the Belweder Palace in Warsaw for priests participating in a conference by the Union of Fighters for Freedom and Democracy (ZBoWiD).
+At this conference, some priests told Bierut that a lack of agreement between the hierarchy and the government made the clergy's work difficult.
+Bierut blamed this problem on the hierarchy: "the unfavorable attitude of higher Church authorities toward the People's state...
+In many cases, one can hear from priests...words which are often simply criminal, anti-state."
+Bierut gave cooperative priests privileges including vacations, financial support, tax exemption, and protection from punishments under canon law (which were permitted by the state).